RakhithJK/hackerschoice-kb-wiki/Statically-Cross-Compiling-Expoits.md

 ### Method 3 - QEMU and Docker

 Docker can run images for [different architecture](https://github.com/multiarch/qemu-user-static).
 The execution is emulated by QEMU.
 The details are not noticeable to the user and 'docker just does it all for you'.
+Just to list a few: aarch64, arm, ppc64, m68k, sparc64, mips, alpha, ...

 Firstly let's prepare Docker to run images of different architectures:
 ```console